UEFA Youth League semi-finals: AZ pip Sporting on penalties, Hajduk defeat Milan | UEFA Youth League

 Jere Vrcić, Hajduk forward: "I feel fantastic after reaching the final, but I am sure we are still not aware of what we achieved today.
 In the first half we maybe respected our opponents' reputation too much, but the coach gave us instructions during half-time.
 We opened up more in the second half, managed to score from our counterattacks and deservedly won."

-"The final mabye sounded unreal before, but now it's more and more real.
+"The final maybe sounded unreal before, but now it's more and more real.
 Now we have to prepare to make that last step."

 Šimun Hrgović, Hajduk defender: "It is a miraculous day for Hajduk, but our whole path coming here was miraculous, and now this.
 But we don't want to stop here.
 We want to go all the way.